fomightez/synchro-binder/README.md

 ***SynChro: reconstruction and visualization of Synteny blocks along Chromosomes.***

+SynChro, along with PhyChro,ReChro,and
+AnChro, is part of the [CHROnicle package](http://www.lcqb.upmc.fr/CHROnicle/) dedicated to the reconstruction of the complete evolutionary history of genomes.

 This repository is for running python-based [SynChro software](http://www.lcqb.upmc.fr/CHROnicle/SynChro.html) in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).